The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Improving your shopping cart and checkout

-In particular you should improve it by reducing friction (remove header navigation for example), increase the perception of security, and prominently showing risk reducers like guarantees, free shipping, and free returns.
-But don’t just focus on this — you need to optimize the whole visitor journey up to this point.
+In particular you should improve it by reducing friction (remove header navigation for example), increasing the perception of security, and prominently showing risk reducers like guarantees, free shipping, and free returns.
+But don’t just focus on this — you need to optimize the whole visitor journey up to this point, including your homepage, category pages and product pages, or you won’t even get that many users to your checkout.

 High importance on conversion rate